Peippo1/briefly/README.md

 ## 🚀 Features

 - Extract top news stories from Hacker News
-- Use Gemini 1.5 Pro for headline summarization
+- Summarize headlines using Gemini 1.5 Pro
-- Clean and structure data using PySpark and Pandas
-- Display output in a Streamlit app
+- Display summaries in a dynamic Streamlit app
+- Top navigation bar with Feed and Trending views
+- Light/Dark theme toggle in the header
+- Live date range and source filtering in the sidebar
+- Preview logos for each article (with fallback)
 - Optional support for Delta Tables, BigQuery, or CSV export
-- Free-tier compatible
+- Free-tier compatible (Google Gemini 1.5)

 ## 🧱 Tech Stack